Nooshu/FractalAI/README.md

 1. Select a fractal type from the dropdown menu
 2. Adjust iterations to control detail level (higher = more detail, slower)
 3. Choose a color scheme to change the visual appearance
-4. For 2D fractals:
+4. Interaction:
    - Click and drag to pan
-   - Scroll to zoom in/out
-5. For 3D fractals:
-   - The fractal will auto-rotate
-   - Scroll to zoom in/out
+   - Scroll or double-click to zoom in/out
-   - Adjust power and resolution for different effects
+   - Adjust parameters (like Julia set constants) for different effects
-6. Click "Screenshot" to save the current view
+5. Click "Screenshot" to save the current view

 ## Technology Stack